Code-Institute-Submissions/MS1-Catsitting/README.md

 - To check whether the prices are affordable.
 - To seek reassurance that the company is cat friendly.
 - To check whether the company operates where they live.
-- To reach the company for further queries and/or to arrange a meet-up.
+- To reach the company for further queries and/or to arrange a meeting.

 # Scope